aniketrajnish/Omniverse-Shakespeare-Project/README.md

 - You can either select an image to show to Shakespeare or start talking directly.

 > [!CAUTION]
-> You can directly run the executable from `app/build` folder without having to install `Omniverse` to get a feel of the real-time conversation as well as vision capabilities minus the facial animation and visual experience. **But it will likely run into threading issues as the backend has been designed to work with `Audio2Face` streaming audio player.**
+> You can directly run the executable from `app/build` folder without having to install `Omniverse` to get a feel of the real-time conversation as well as vision capabilities minus the facial animation and visual experience. **But it might run into threading issues as the backend has been designed to work with `Audio2Face` streaming audio player.**

 ## How it works
 ```mermaid